Grantmaking: A Guide to High-Impact Careers

 Good grantmakers are often generalists, crossing the divide between the intellectual skills required to evaluate ideas, projects and plans, and the interpersonal skills required for such a relationship-focused role.

-There are a few skills that are particularly important for grantmakers, and to be a good grantmaker you’d need to be excellent at at least some of them.
+There are a few skills that are particularly important for grantmakers, and to be a good grantmaker you’d need to be excellent in at least some of them.
 First is the ability to quickly identify promising opportunities even under significant uncertainty and partial information.
 Grantmakers need good analytical thinking skills to understand and evaluate complex ideas (even in fields they are not specialized in), with limited time and resources.
-Alternatively, they can be especially good at identifying which experts are reliable on which topics, and outsource some of the required analysis to them.
-Regardless, the quality of their decisions relies critically on having good judgement – making intelligent and nuanced decisions that takes into account existing evidence, while significant subjective decision-making is also involved. (relative to experts in your field)

 Though grantmakers are often generalists in terms of abilities, most organizations will prefer grantmakers that are specialized in terms of experience in the relevant cause area the foundation focuses on.
 A deep understanding of the domain you want to work in is a major advantage, including working in or even founding multiple organizations in the space.